 Your birth supporter can attend all antenatal appointments, including ultrasound scans, and continue to support you during labour and birth.
-An additional supporter may also be present during labour, while visiting was extended in May 2021
+Daily Lateral flow tests will need to be taken before entry to the wards otherwise you will be refused.

 follow all instructions given to you by our staff

 wear a hospital grade face mask at all times while you're at our hospital